OlivierLD/raspberry-coffee/NMEA.multiplexer/examples.md

 #### Weather Station
 Feed the NMEA Multiplexer with the Weather Station from SwitchDoc labs.
-The code of then project is [here](https://github.com/OlivierLD/raspberry-pi4j-samples/tree/master/WeatherStation), and an implementation is available [here](https://github.com/OlivierLD/raspberry-pi4j-samples/tree/master/RasPISamples#weatherstation).
+The code of the project is [here](https://github.com/OlivierLD/raspberry-pi4j-samples/tree/master/WeatherStation), and an implementation is available [here](https://github.com/OlivierLD/raspberry-pi4j-samples/tree/master/RasPISamples#weatherstation).

 There is a  `custom channel` (aka `consumers`) made out of